The Employment Law Review: Luxembourg

 - contain reciprocal concessions; and

-- initiated and drawn up with the full consent of the parties.
+- be initiated and drawn up with the full consent of the parties.

-In the case of individual redundancies on the grounds of a restructuring or staff reduction, the employer must observe the above-mentioned rules for a dismissal.
+In the case of individual redundancies on the grounds of a restructuring, reorganisation or staff reduction, the employer must observe the above-mentioned rules for a dismissal.
 However, specific procedures apply to collective dismissals.